Ernest Amano Boateng

 Ernest Amano Boateng (30 November 1920 – 15 July 1997) was a Ghanaian academic and public servant.
 He was an emeritus professor of geography who taught at the University of Ghana.
 He was the first vice chancellor of the University of Cape Coast and the first chairman of the then Environmental Protection Council of Ghana, now Ghana Environmental Protection Agency.
-He served in various capacities in many institutions, including the Ghana Academy of Arts and Sciences as its president and the West African Examinations Council as its chairman.
+He served in various capacities in many institutions, including as president of the Ghana Academy of Arts and Sciences and as chairman of the West African Examinations Council.

 Early life and education

 Ernest was born on 30 November 1920.
 His father was the Reverend Christian Robert Boateng, a reverend minister of the Presbyterian Church of Ghana, and his mother, Adelaide Akonobea Boateng, both of Aburi, Ghana.

 He was educated at Achimota College and St Peter's Hall, now St Peter's College, University of Oxford, England, where he read history and geography, majoring in social and political geography, and graduated in 1949.
 He earned his master's degree in 1953 and was awarded a Bachelor of Letters (B.Litt.) degree in 1954 for his thesis on human settlements.